 Students who have a parent working full-time (40 hours per week) at a member school of the National Christian School Association at the university level can receive a 50% tuition grant.
 This grant is available to students who are enrolled full-time in Undergraduate studies, who are less than 25 years old, and who are considered dependent for federal income tax purposes.
 Married children are not eligible.
 Students must be seeking a first degree; second degree students are not eligible.
 This grant is subject to GPA and probation restrictions as described in the Undergraduate catalog.
 The grant, in combination with all other institutional aid, may not exceed 50% of tuition.
 The student account will be adjusted to meet the awarding rule.
 If institutional aid is higher, the student may choose to forfeit the grant.
 Children of Lipscomb employees are not eligible.The student must maintain a 2.0 GPA, live on campus each semester, be enrolled full time (12+ hours), file a FAFSA each year, and provide employment verification annually to the Financial Aid Office.

-Parents, to verify that your employer is a member of the National Christian School Association, please use the link below:
+Parents, to verify that your employer is a member of the National Christian School Association, please visit the National Christian School Association directory.

 Church Match Program